SoftUni-Internal/interactive-content/EN/03-Exception-Handling/04-Best -Practices.md

 **Catch** blocks should:

-- Begin with the exceptions lowest in the hierarchy.
+- Begin with the exceptions lowest in the hierarchy
-- Continue with the more general exceptions.
+- Continue with the more general exceptions
-- Otherwise, a compilation error will occur.
+- Otherwise, a compilation error will occur

 Each **catch** block should handle only these exceptions, which it expects:

 - If a method is not competent to handle an exception, it should leave it unhandled

-- Handling all exceptions disregarding their type is a bad practice (anti-pattern)!
+- Handling all exceptions disregarding their type is a bad practice (anti-pattern)

 [/slide]